ErikHuuskonen/University_of_Helsinki_WEB_APP_1/README.md

 Thank you for exploring my project.
 I look forward to developing it further and seeing the positive impact it can have on your video content analysis and note-taking processes.

+## Project Update: Third Interim Delivery
+Date: February 18th
+We have successfully made significant progress on our application by the third interim delivery.
+Below is a summary of the updates and our next steps towards the final submission.

+## What's New
+New Databases Added: We have integrated two new databases, content and data, into our application.
+The purpose of these databases is to store users' previous video translations and essential information such as video lengths and names.
+This feature enhances our application's ability to provide personalized and efficient service to our users.

+Deployment via Render: The application is currently being deployed through Render.
+This step marks a significant milestone as we move from development to production, ensuring that our application is accessible to users in a real-world environment.

+Session Verifications: To improve security and user experience, session verifications have been added to each template within the application.
+This ensures that user sessions are securely managed, protecting both the user data and the integrity of their interactions with our application.

+Whisper Translation Model Option: Users now have the option to choose the Whisper translation model for their video translations.
+This model offers improved translation quality for Finnish language videos, albeit at a slower pace.
+This feature underscores our commitment to providing versatile and user-centric translation solutions.

+## Next Steps
+Finalizing HTML Files: Before the final submission, we will focus on defining the remaining HTML files.
+This involves designing and implementing the user interface components that are essential for a seamless user experience.

+Sequential Translations Feature: We aim to add functionality for sequential translations, allowing users to perform multiple translations consecutively without the need to navigate back to the home page via a link.
+This enhancement will streamline the user workflow, making the translation process more efficient and user-friendly.

 # Python Flask Application Setup Guide

 This guide will walk you through setting up and running the Flask application from cloning the repository to launching the app.